This southwest Pork Stew with Green Chiles is perfect to make and serve on a lazy Sunday for your family. So easy to make and so delicious!

-1 (28-ounce) can peeled whole plum tomatoes, cut up prior to putting into the stew*
+- 1 (28-ounce) can plum tomatoes, peeled, whole, cut up proper to putting into the stew*

-1 1/2 pounds chile pepper, blistered and skins removed**
+- 1 1/2 pounds chile peppers, blistered and skins removed**

 In a large 6-quart soup pot or cast-iron Dutch oven over medium-high heat, combine pork cubes with 1/3 cup chicken stock/broth; cover and cook approximately 20 minutes, stirring occasionally, until the meat has released it's juices.
 Remove pot from the heat.
 Using a slotted spoon, remove the meat to a large plate and set aside.